psecio/websecio/_posts/2012-10-12__Core-Concepts-Defense-in-Depth.md

 - **Start simple, then add complexity**: Sometimes the simplest approach is the best.
 Figure out what kind of security and protection the parts of your app need and work with that.
-  If there's a special stuation that comes up (like implementing a more complex authentication mechanism), be sure to research several solutions before picking a path.
+  If there's a special situation that comes up (like implementing a more complex authentication mechanism), be sure to research several solutions before picking a path.
 Complexity means specialized knowledge and if the people with that knowledge aren't available, you're in for some major pains.